raulghiurau/junia/_posts/2020-04-15-learn-something-new.md

 ---
 layout: post
-title: "Learn something new "
+title: "Learning something new "
 date: 2020-04-15T00:07:48.714Z
 excerpt: What I’ve been working on
 author: Raul